-- Use only PC100-compliant DIMMs.
-This motherboard operates at 100MHz, thus most systems will not even boot if non-compliant modules are used because of the strict timing issues involved under this speed. - Two possible memory chips are supported: SDRAM with and without ECC. - SDRAM chips are generally thinner with higher pin density than EDO (Extended Data Output) chips. - BIOS shows SDRAM memory on bootup screen. - 8 chips/side modules do not support ECC, only 9 chips/side modules support ECC. - Single-sided DIMMs come in 16, 32, 64, 128MB; double-sided come in 32, 64, 128, 256MB.
+- Four possible memory chips are supported: EDO or SDRAM with and without ECC. - SDRAM chips are generally thinner with higher pin density than EDO chips. - BIOS shows EDO or SDRAM memory on bootup screen. - 8 chip/side modules do not support ECC, only 9 chip/side modules support ECC. - Single sided modules are usually 16, 32, 64 or 128 MB, double sided are usually 8, 32, 64, 128 or 256MB.

-DIMM Memory Installation Procedures
+DIMM Memory Installation

 Insert the module(s) as shown.
-Because the number of pins is different on either side of the breaks, the module will only fit in the orientation as shown.
-DRAM SIMM modules have the same pin contacts on both sides.
-SDRAM DIMMs have different pin contacts on each side and therefore have a higher pin density.
+Because the number of pins are different on either side of the breaks, the module will only fit in the orientation as shown.
+DIMM modules are longer and have different pin contact on each side and therefore have a higher pin density.
+SDRAM DIMM modules have a different pin contact on each side and therefore have a higher pin density.